OMGSoundboard/android-app/README.md

 # OMGSoundboard

 OMGSoundboard is a full soundboard app that will make your day a little brighter.
-It compiles a large number of humorous sounds, memes, and noises into one convenient location.
-You can also make your own recordings.
-It's simple to create amusing sounds and assign them to buttons.
-The app's interface is simple and has a modernc look to it.
+You may add your own tunes.
+The app's interface is simple and has a modern look to it.

 🎵 Note: The soundboard ships with just a __very limited amount of tunes due to copyright reasons__.
 If you want to add your own sounds, please open a PR.
 We only accept self-made tunes though without copyright restrictions. 🎵